Bandits with Single-Peaked Preferences and Limited Resources: Online Algorithm for the Unknown SP Structure Regime

 \begin{restatable}{lemma}{LemASPToNearSP} Let $\tilde P$ be a $\delta$-ASP matrix w.r.t. $\prec$.
 There exists a matrix $P$ which is SP w.r.t. $\prec$, and satisfies $\norm{P- \tilde P}_{\infty} \leq \delta$. \end{restatable}

-We prove \Cref{lem:asp-to-near-sp} by construction, which can be implemented in $O(UK)$ time.
-The detailed construction is given in \Cref{sec:deferred-proofs-unknown-order}. \Cref{lem:asp-to-near-sp} enables us to work with SP matrices even when the estimate matrix is not SP, while not sacrificing the approximation quality.
+We prove \Cref{lem:asp-to-near-sp} by construction, which can be implemented in $O(UK)$ time. \Cref{lem:asp-to-near-sp} enables us to work with SP matrices even when the estimate matrix is not SP, while not sacrificing the approximation quality.
 However, \Cref{lem:asp-to-near-sp} requires the ASP order $\prec$, which we do not have.